Skip to content

 me, working

 Hi, I'm Minseo Park.
-I'm pursuing my Master's degree in Computer Science at Texas A&M University, advised by Professor Shinjiro Sueda.
-I'm also a member of the Aggie Graphics Lab ( proud of it).
+I'm a computer graphics researcher.
+I recently completed my M.S. at Texas A&M University, advised by Professor Shinjiro Sueda.
+I was a member of the Aggie Graphics Lab ( proud of it).
 My research focuses on physics-based modeling and computer animation.

 I'm also an independent researcher and software developer working in the field of computer graphics.
 I founded a company called (/sixty-one, three-fifteen/), where I serve as the CTO.
 At , our goal is to create technologies that make it possible for anyone to tell their own stories using computer graphics and interactive techniques.